pleerock/gulpclass/README.md

 2. How to run

-    the easiest way is to create a **gulpfile.js** and put there this peace of code there:
+    the easiest way is to create a **gulpfile.js** and put there this peace of code:
     ```javascript
     eval(require('typescript').transpile(require('fs').readFileSync('./gulpfile.ts').toString()));
     ```